farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws.md

 ![Run install script](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmTTgZxUgae3sJdie3uAuXwufocHL5RwHPsfhL2Rkx26Hf)

 After some time, the script will ask you to provide the RPC endpoints and your Farcaster username.

+Since version 1.5.2 hubs can set their operators, which helps the hub runners communicate.
 ![Provide RPC URLs to the script](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/Qmc75HtwESNDcTCVEEL5vyv2pSA7b76uSLXQKib5UKMUUQ)

-Once you correctly paste them, the script will resume building the hub.
+Once you correctly provide all information, the script will resume building the hub.
 ![RPC URLs after the input](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmZFgXX3ZvrLCox353oFEZAyAj2ttCLeossozFTBdrgkuD)

-After the download and build phase ends, Hubble will start syncing with other hubs in the network.
+After the download and build phases end, Hubble will start syncing with other hubs in the network.

 Since version 1.5.2, Hubble by default downloads data from a snapshot and the process usually takes less than 5 minutes.
 ![Hubble starting syncing](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmRsLdgcai2nwG4SUsbvhk1GcuFrPFLg85PqMgVvDaCL8M)